Y0Coss/docs-fork/pages/network/blockchain_anti_ddos/guide.en-gb.md

 ---
-title: "How to configure the Anti-DDos Infrastructure for Solana"
+title: "How to configure the Anti-DDos Infrastructure for Blockchain"
-excerpt: "Learn how to leverage the OVHcloud Anti-DDoS infrastructure to protect your Solana nodes without blocking their functionality"
+excerpt: "Learn how to leverage the OVHcloud Anti-DDoS infrastructure to protect your Blockchain nodes without harming their functionality"
-updated: 2025-09-01
+updated: 2025-09-30
 ---

 ## Objective

-This guide's objective is to help you better understand our anti-DDoS Infrastructure, and to provide instructions on how to configure effective protection without harming legitimate network traffic relative to the Blockchain.
+This guide's objective is to help you better understand the OVHcloud Anti-DDoS Infrastructure, and to provide instructions on how to configure effective protection without harming legitimate network traffic relative to the Blockchain.

 ## Requirements

-TBD
+- At least one Bare Metal [dedicated server](/links/bare-metal/bare-metal) from the Advance, Scale or High Grade ranges which respects the desired Blockchain's specific hardware requirements.

 ## Introduction to Blockchain